 Sadly I am disenchanted with the new series.
 The storylines are ludicrous, the characters silly and the humour both puerile and far too heavily sprinkled.
 There was a time when Doctor Who was violent and scary, and the new producers have snatched away that fear factor and replaced it with... what?
 Fart jokes and snogging.
 Frankly I'm just not impressed.
 I am impressed, however, with many of the fabulous Doctor Who audio dramas available from Big finish Productions and recommend them with a full heart to everyone who feels bummed by the new series.

+On TV "my" Doctor will always be the Fourth (bless you, Tom).
 Despite some excellent performances from Classic Doctors Peter Davison, Colin Baker and Sylvester McCoy, on audio one-time-only TV Doctor (no.8) Paul McGann is king, and even though I had little reason to respect the Eighth Doctor before the advent of audio he has certainly gained my respect and affection since.
 I write for all of the Classic Doctors, but more Eighth than any other.
-I never stray near to the new series Doctors because I feel that the new series isn't really Doctor Who at all and therefore do not accept Eccleston, Tennant or Smith as canon.
+I never stray near to the new series Doctors because I feel that the new series isn't really Doctor Who at all and therefore do not accept Eccleston, Tennant, Smith or Capaldi as canon.

 I'd love feedback if you've time, so if you read, please comment - even if it's just to pull me up where you think I wasn't quite right.
 Every comment, be it positive or negative, helps me develop my skills as a writer.
 I'll also be glad to give reviews when I read a story, whether I like the story or not!